asra020601/Job-Category-Prediction-System/README.md

 # Job-Category-Prediction-System
 This repository contains the code and documentation for a job category prediction system.
 This system takes a resume as input and identifies the most relevant job categories and descriptions, leveraging natural language processing (NLP) techniques.

-Table of Contents
-Introduction

-How It Works

-1. Data Preparation

-2. Job Category Generation

-3. Skill Recognition and Categorization

-4. Top Job Role Prediction

-Setup and Installation

-Usage

-Testing and Validation

-Contributing

-License

 Introduction
 The Job Category Prediction System aims to streamline the process of matching resumes to appropriate job categories.
 Instead of predicting specific job roles, which can be highly granular, this system focuses on broader job categories, providing a more generalized and adaptable solution for resume analysis and job recommendations.